Abdlwhd/Abdulwahid_Portfolio/README.md

 # Abdulwahid_Portfolio
 This portfolio contains various data science projects.
 # [Project 1: Diagnosis of Alzheimer's Disease by Integrating Machine and Manifold Learning Models](https://github.com/Abdlwhd/Diagnosis_of_Alzheimer_Disease)
-* Built a framework for diagnosis Azlheimer's disease using MRI features
+* Built a framework for diagnosis Alzheimer's disease using MRI features
 * Performed Exploratory Analysis to gain useful insights about the data
-* Applied preprocessing techniques to clean and transfrom the data
+* Applied preprocessing techniques to clean and transform the data
 * Utilized a manifold learning approach (PCA) for dimensionality reduction
 * Used a regression model to verify feature importance
 * Optimized SVM, KNN, Logistic Regression, Naive bayes and Decision Tree classifier to find the best model
 * Evaluated the machine learning models using ROC analysis and confusion matrix
-* Best model achieved an accuracy of approx 95%
+* Best model achieved an accuracy of approximately 95%

 ![CM](imgs/ConfusionP_SVM.PNG)